General measurements with limited resources and their application to quantum unambiguous state discrimination: Quantum unambiguous state discrimination as a sequential measurement process

 \subsection{State measurement as the first measurement}

-With the framework presented in previous section we are able to choose also a different measurement as the first one, it does not have to be the conclusiveness measurement.
-Let us choose state $1$ measurement (see Fig.~\ref{fig:USDdecomposed}b), i.e.~we want to know whether the presented state $\ket{\psi}$ is $\ket{\psi_1}$.
-If we are presented answer \outc{1}, we know that the given state was $\ket{\psi_1}$; in the opposite case of answer \outc{1'} we need to perform second measurement that shall tell us whether the state was $\ket{\psi_2}$ or the outcome is inconclusive \outc{?}.
+With the framework presented in the previous section, we are able to choose also a different measurement as the first one; it does not have to be the conclusiveness measurement.
+Let us choose the state $1$ measurement (see Fig.~\ref{fig:USDmeas}), i.e., we want to know whether the presented state $\ket{\psi}$ is $\ket{\psi_1}$.
+If we are presented the answer 1, we know that the given state was $\ket{\psi_1}$; in the opposite case of the answer labeled as $1'$ (meaning \emph{not 1}) we need to perform a second measurement that shall tell us whether the state was $\ket{\psi_2}$ or the outcome is inconclusive ?.

 In the previous case of conclusiveness measurement as the first one to be performed, we saw that in the first step we either got an inconclusive answer, in which case the outcome states for both input states were the same, or we got a conclusive answer, in which case the outcome states for the two input states were orthogonal, and thus perfectly distinguishable.